 This Slow Cooker Pulled Pork is our favorite pulled pork recipe!
 This pulled pork recipe uses a dry rub, no sauce, and is so tender and juicy!

-Recipes like this Slow Cooker Pulled Pork are really hard to beat.
+Slow Cooker Pulled recipes are really hard to beat.

 Crock pot recipes are just so easy…most recipes just have a few steps to them and then you turn on your slow cooker and come home to an amazing smelling house and a delicious meal.